 Looking for Walgreens Pharmacy Discounts?
 Look no further than Easy Drug Card.
 With your Free Easy Drug Card you can easily save up to 80% on your prescription medication at Walgreens nationwide.
 Your card is accepted at all Walgreens Pharmacy locations and never expires.
-Just show the Walgreens pharmacist your discount card by either downloading the PDF or one of the many other options on this page.
+Just show the Walgreens pharmacist your discount card by either downloading the PDF below or one of the many other options on this page.

-Sample of discounts Easy Drug Card users have received at Walgreens Pharmacy!
+Sample of discounts Easy Drug Card at Walgreens Pharmacy!
 (Updated May 2020): Check Drug Pricing for more current drug pricing.

 |Prescription Name||Pharmacy Cash Price||Easy Drug Card Price||Savings|